expo/expo/docs/pages/eas-update/environment-variables.md

 title: Using environment variables with EAS Update
 ---

-> ⚠️ The APIs below are not stable and are expected to change as we develop EAS Update.
-An alternate solution is to use a babel plugin to transform variables into environment variables, as described [here](/guides/environment-variables/#using-babel-to-replace-variables).

 EAS Build and EAS Update allow setting and getting environment variables at different times.
-There are multiple steps to ensure the proper environment variables are available when developing, building, and publishing an update to a project.
+There are multiple steps to ensure the proper environment variables are available when developing, building, and publishing an update.

 ## Setting up the app config